Small Producers Initiative

 Save the Date: Aug 12-13, 2019

-The Annual Small Producers Conference is joining with the Farm and Ranch Freedom Alliance (FARFA) in 2019 to bring you the 13th annual Farm & Food Leadership Conference - August 12-13 on Texas State University campus.
+This year, the Annual Small Producers Conference is joining with the Farm and Ranch Freedom Alliance (FARFA) and the Council for Healthy Food Systems (CHS) to bring you the 13th annual Farm & Food Leadership Conference, August 12-13 on Texas State University campus.

 The Small Producers Initiative (SPI) is a program housed in the Department of Agriculture at Texas State University.
-Our mission is to provide research, outreach and extension to historically underserved small farmers and ranchers in Texas.
+Our mission is to provide research, outreach and extension to small and medium sized farmers and ranchers, who are historically underserved in Texas.
+Small and mid-sized farms are defined as those with a gross cash farm income (GCFI) of less than $499,999.
+This includes starter farms under 1 acre to ranches or farms of several hundred acres.

 - RURAL-V, awarded by USDA Office of Advocacy and Outreach